Young Entrepreneurs are creating profits faster than Fortune 500 companies.

 Forbes magazine interviewed entrepreneurs between the ages of 15 and 30 and found that they have a tremendous advantage over older adults with the goal of becoming self-made businesspeople.
 Young entrepreneurs usually do not have access to the type of funding an older adult may have.
 Nor do they have the amount of work experience.
 But young businesspeople today may find this to be more of an advantage to them than a hindrance.

 What they do have in abundance is energy and access to like-minded young entrepreneurs with skill sets and time on their hands to create content and handle unique tasks like social media management, the medium to communicate to millions of potential customers within minutes.

-Young entrepreneurs can run rings around an established business or older entrepreneur because the tools that are available to succeed are literally in their hands every day.
+Young entrepreneurs can run rings around an established business or older entrepreneurs because the tools that are available to succeed are literally in their hands every day.
 They can create ads, hire talent anywhere around the world for specific tasks, and crowdsource money and ideas within mere hours.

 Not only can younger entrepreneurs create a business from thin air, but they have also used the tools to do so since they were first able to hold a smartphone in their tiny hands as kids.

 They use tools and apps like Fiverr to hire talent for specific tasks and go to “YouTube University” to learn processes for creating or finding a solution within minutes instead of toiling for years in a school that stretches out the same information to fill a curriculum.